-CDN\$ Hedged Units of HYLD are denominated in Canadian dollars.
+CDN\$ Hedged Units of HUS are denominated in Canadian dollars.
 US\$ Unhedged Units are denominated in U.S. dollars.
-Any Canadian dollar exposure of HYLD that is attributable to US\$ Unhedged Units will not be hedged back to U.S. dollars.
-The entire exposure of HYLD attributable to CDN\$ Hedged Units will be hedged back to the Canadian dollar.
-Hedging currency exposure to reduce the impact of fluctuations in exchange rates is intended to produce a similar return for Unitholders of CDN\$ Hedged Units as that earned by Unitholders of the US\$ Unhedged Units.
-The costs of any currency hedging will be borne by CDN\$ Hedged Units of HYLD only.
+Any U.S. dollar exposure of HUS that is attributable to US\$ Unhedged Units will not be hedged back to Canadian dollars.
+All or substantially all of the exposure of HUS attributable to CDN\$ Hedged Units may have to the U.S. dollar will be hedged back to the Canadian dollar.
+Hedging currency exposure to reduce the impact of fluctuations in exchange rates is intended to reduce the direct exposure to foreign currency risk for Unitholders of CDN\$ Hedged Units.
+Accordingly, as a result of having different currency exposure, the NAV per Unit of each class of HUS may not be the same.
+The costs of any currency hedging will be borne by CDN\$ Hedged Units of HUS only.

 Currency forward agreements, if any, will be entered into in compliance with NI 81-102 with financial institutions that have a "designated rating" as defined in NI 81-102.